valotas/mustache4dart/README.md

 Running the tests
 -----------------
-At the moment the project is under heavy development and pass all comment, interpolation, inverted, comments and sections specs.
+At the moment the project is under heavy development and pass all comment, interpolation, inverted, comments, lambdas and sections specs.
 If you want to run the tests yourself, the following commands should be enough

 	git clone git://github.com/valotas/mustache4dart.git